-Each response field has a 250 word limit.
-Please prepare your answers prior to entering the survey, so that you can paste your responses in the the required fields.
+Each response field has a 250-word limit.
+Please prepare your answers prior to entering the survey, so that you can paste your responses in the required fields.

 Please log into UWinsite Student, and apply through your Student Awards Profile here: